-The study performed by Berger, as reported in the September 2004 "Initial Building Characterization Study Report," detected approximately 105 square feet of mold-impacted building surfaces in the 130 Liberty Street Building.
+The Initial Building Characterization Study prepared by Berger and the Supplemental Investigation Report prepared TRC identified mold contaminated by building materials/components within the Building.
 The identification of additional mold/fungi on-site will be made based on visual inspections of building materials.
-The confirmation of mold/fungi will be made by the NYCSSM.
-When mold/fungi are identified, the removal of impacted materials shall be completed in accordance with the New York City Department of Health & Mental Hygiene "Guidelines on Assessment and Remediation of Fungi in Indoor Environments".
+When mold/fungi are identified, the removal of impacted materials shall be addressed concurrently with Asbestos Abatement Activities.
+Removal and handling measures shall be consistent with the NYC Department of Health and Mental Hygiene "Guidelines on Assessment and Remediation of Fungi in Indoor Environments."